Guide to Job Loss Recovery

-- You could even have left voluntarily, perhaps taken an early retirement, expecting to relax and enjoy your golden years, but then lost your financial security through the recent stock market dive or other personal financial disaster.
+- You could even have left voluntarily, perhaps taken an early retirement, expecting to relax and enjoy your golden years, but then lost your financial security through the recent stock market dive or some other personal financial disaster.

 One or more of these separations happen to all or most of us in our careers.
-Nan Russell, Job Hunt's Job Loss Recovery Expert, was fired from her first professional job, and went on to have a very successful career which included being Vice President of a multi-billion dollar company.
+Nan Russell, Job Loss Recovery Expert, was fired from her first professional job, and went on to have a very successful career which included being Vice President of a multi-billion dollar company.

 I was laid off twice, and both of those job losses launched me into completely different careers.
 Fortunately!
 They led me to this job as Job-Hunt's owner and publisher, a job I love.